 WHAT IS INTERMODAL TRUCKING?

-Intermodal trucking is a specific type of international intermodal freight transport where the first and last segment of the journey is executed by a truck, and the middle portions of the shipment traverse ocean, rail, or air.
+Intermodal truck driver is a specific type of international intermodal freight transport where the first and last segment of the journey is executed by a truck, and the middle portions of the shipment traverse ocean, rail, or air.
 The term “drayage” is used to refer to the transportation of freight by a truck, over a short distance, usually between another intermodal terminal like a port.
 Because the shipments are in modular containers, the transportation service providers never touch the goods, they only handle the containers.
 The goods never have to be repacked.
 The entire container is considered one unit of cargo that is sealed and secured during every step of transport, with the exception of Customs inspections.
 Every step in an intermodal trucking shipment is contracted through the product’s carrier.
 Transportation expenses can be exorbitant, and intermodal trucking is a way to lower costs.

 HOW DOES INTERMODAL TRUCKING WORK?